BrainInBlack/TwitchStreaker/README.md

 We reached $tsTotalSubs subs so far!
 ```

-> We reached X Subs so far!
+> We reached 42 Subs so far!

 ## Customization